NAG-DevOps/speed-hpc/src/README.md

   - `pytorch-multicpu.txt` -- using Pytorch with Python virtual environment to run on CPUs; with instructions and code ready to paste.
   - `pytorch-multinode-multigpu.sh` -- using Pytorch with Python virtual environment to run on Multinodes and MultiGpus
   - `lambdal-singularity.sh` -- an example use of the Singularity container to run LambdaLabs software stack on the GPU node.
 The container was built from the docker image as a [source](https://github.com/NAG-DevOps/lambda-stack-dockerfiles).
+  - `openfoam-multinode.sh` -- an example using OpenFoam, icoFoam solver to run on Multinodes-multicpus
   - `openiss-reid-speed.sh` -- OpenISS computer vision exame for re-edentification, see [more](https://github.com/NAG-DevOps/speed-hpc/tree/master/src#openiss-reid-tfk) in its section
   - `openiss-yolo-cpu.sh`, `openiss-yolo-gpu.sh`, and `openiss-yolo-interactive.sh` -- OpenISS examples with YOLO, related to `reid`, see [more](https://github.com/NAG-DevOps/speed-hpc/tree/master/src#openiss-yolov3) in the corresponding section